twome/pinguno/docs/tasks.md

 - add `pre-push` git hook from this repo to global config
 - remove `KeyMeta.prototype.value` concept, and instead only read/write to the proxy's target (simpler)
-- add tests for reactiveproxy
-- split CLI-&-includable + GUI client-&-server + reactiveproxy into packages
+- split CLI-&-includable + GUI client-&-server + reactiveproxy into separate packages in a monorepo; use Lerna to use them together

 ## GUI